 The home screen of the WeMo app shows all connected WeMo devices, and gives you the option to turn them on or off with a simple power button icon.
 Digging deeper, a Rules tab at the bottom lets you set schedules for the plug to turn on or off, an auto-off timer, and activate an away mode.

 By default, the app shows a sample for each of these options, which is intended to make things less confusing, but left me a bit confounded at first.
 It was only when I hit the Save button that I realized I had created a new schedule.

 An Away mode will randomly turn the plug on and off during the time you specify, to lend the appearance that you're home.
 It's a clever feature.
-From the app, you can also connect your WeMo devices to IFTTT, Alexa, and Nest.
+From the app, you can also connect your Wemo devices to IFTTT, Alexa, and Nest.

-Unlike the WeMo Insight smart plug, which costs $5 more, the Mini doesn't monitor your energy usage.
+Unlike the Wemo Insight smart plug, which costs $5 more, the Mini doesn't monitor your energy usage.
 It also lacks a dimming feature, like the pricier, but more capable plugs from Lutron.

-The Belkin WeMo Mini is a good all-around smart plug.
+The Wemo Mini is a good all-around smart plug.
 Its slim design doesn't block the second outlet; a physical button makes turning it on and off convenient; and its app, while a little confusing, has a clever Away mode, and lets you link the plug to a host of other smart home systems.